nrs-org/novelslop/content/vol_01/chap_04.typ

   Soon enough, she arrived at the school gate.

-  The wrought iron, old-style school gate looked much wider than what Mona recalled.
+  The wrought iron, old-style school gate looked much wider than what Mona recalled from her impressions through internet photos.
   Though the gate was rusty due to its old age, it still displayed an aura of elegance.
 She spotted some girls taking selfies, whom she assumed to be freshmen just like her, before being reminded of that short video about this particular gate and its deep and rich history.

+  Misuzu's school facilities were renovated every 10 to 20 years, but this particular gate was the only thing that barely changed throughout the school's long history.
+Of course they still had to make sure that the gate could still stand and not fall onto the heads of any passengers, but only little modification were given to it, if there was any.

+  Though, many people online argued that the maintenance of this gate was actually more costly then what it looked like.
+They claimed that preserving its vintage looks and making sure that it could still function in the 21st century was much harder than installing a modern-style school gate, something that every school in the country could afford.

   Mona paused to admire the grand entrance.
 She felt like her petite figure, along with the indescribable emotions in her heart, was just one small drop in the vast ocean of the world, with thousands of years worth of human progress.
+  Despite thinking of herself as a mere insignificant mortal, she felt happy to be able to live in the same world with such greatness.

   Looking around to make sure that no one was staring at her, she reluctantly took out her phone to open the camera app.
 Mona was the type of girl who